Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 alt_text

 Awesome!
 You now have a weight vector that you can multiply by a new set of features to predict the $y$ for that set of features!
 If you want to, you can easily code this up in numpy with a dummy dataset to prove to yourself that the simple equation I showed you previously works!
 The best part about this closed form solution is that this is the mathematically best set of weights that solves this problem.
-A problem where all minimas are global minimas is called convex.
+A problem where all minima are global minima is called convex.

 • Create a model with parameters